WICG/turtledove/FLEDGE.md

     Optionally, if you don't want to hook into interest group size declarations (e.g., if you don't want to use size macros), you can have `render` be just the URL, rather than a dictionary with `url` and `size`.
 *   adComponents: (optional) A list of up to 20 (in process of being increased to 40 starting from M122) adComponent strings from the InterestGroup's adComponents field.
 Each value must match one of `interestGroup`'s `adComponent`'s `renderURL` and sizes exactly.
 This field must not be present if `interestGroup` has no `adComponent` field.
 It is valid for this field not to be present even when `adComponents` is present.
 (See ["Ads Composed of Multiple Pieces"](#34-ads-composed-of-multiple-pieces) below.)
 *   allowComponentAuction: If this buyer is taking part of a component auction, this value must be present and true, or the bid is ignored.
 This value is ignored (and may be absent) if the buyer is part of a top-level auction.
-* modelingSignals: A 0-4095 integer (12-bits) passed to `reportWin()`, with noising, as described in the [noising and bucketing scheme](#521-noised-and-bucketed-signals).
+*   modelingSignals (optional): A 0-4095 integer (12-bits) passed to `reportWin()`, with noising, as described in the [noising and bucketing scheme](#521-noised-and-bucketed-signals).
 Invalid values, such as negative, infinite, and NaN values, will be ignored and not passed.
 Only the lowest 12 bits will be passed.
+*   targetNumAdComponents and numMandatoryAdComponents (both optional): Permits the browser to select only some of the returned adComponents in order to help make the ad k-anonymous.
+See [Flexible Component Ad Selection Considering k-Anonymity](#341-target-num-component-ads) for more details.

 In case returning multiple bids is supported by the implementation in use, `generateBid` may also return up to `browserSignals.multiBidLimit` valid bid